sigma-epsilon/sigmaepsilon/README.md

 ## License

-All modules come with their own licence specification, and the corresponding documentation should be consulted for the details.
+While most libraries in the SigmaEpsilon ecosystem are distributed under the MIT license, some modules may have their own specific licensing terms.
+Please refer to the respective documentation for detailed information.